MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/algorithms.md

 ms.topic: article
 uid: microsoft.quantum.libraries.standard.algorithms
 ---
-# Quantum Algorithms #
+# Quantum Algorithms

-## Amplitude Amplification ##
+## Amplitude Amplification

 *Amplitude Amplification* is one of the fundamental tools of Quantum Computing.
 It is the fundamental idea that underlies Grover's search, amplitude estimation and many quantum machine learning algorithms.
 There are many variants, and in Q# we provide a general version based on Oblivious Amplitude Amplification with Partial Reflections to allow for the widest area of application.

-The central idea behind amplitude amplification is to amplify the probability of a desired outcome occurring by performing a sequence of reflections.
+The central idea behind amplitude amplification is to amplify the probability of a desired outcome by performing a sequence of reflections.
 These reflections rotate the initial state closer towards a desired target state, often called a marked state.
 Specifically, if the probability of measuring the initial state to be in a marked state is $\sin^2(\theta)$ then after applying amplitude amplification $m$ times the probability of success becomes $\sin^2((2m+1)\theta)$.
 This means that if $\theta = \pi/[2(2n+1)]$ for some value of $n$ then amplitude amplification is capable of boosting the probability of success to $100\\%$ after $n$ iterations of amplitude amplification.
 Since $\theta = \sin^{-1}(\sqrt{\Pr(success)})$ this means that the number of iterations needed to obtain a success deterministically is quadratically lower than the expected number needed to find a marked state non-deterministically using random sampling.

 Each iteration of Amplitude amplification requires that two reflection operators be specified.
 Specifically, if $Q$ is the amplitude amplification iterate and $P_0$ is a projector operator onto the initial subspace and $P_1$ is the projector onto the marked subspace then $Q=-(\boldone-2P_0)(\boldone -2P_1)$.
 Recall that a projector is a Hermitian operator that has eigenvalues $+1$ and $0$ and as a result $(\boldone -2P_0)$ is unitary because it has eigenvalues that are roots of unity (in this case $\pm 1$).
 As an example, consider the case of Grover's search with initial state $H^{\otimes n} \ket{0}$ and marked state $\ket{m}$, $P_0 = H^{\otimes n}\ket{0}\bra{0}H^{\otimes n}$ and $P_1= \ket{m}\bra{m}$.
 In most applications of amplitude amplification $P_0$ will be a projector onto an initial state meaning that $P_0 = \boldone -2\ket{\psi}\bra{\psi}$ for some vector $\ket{\psi}$; however, for oblivious amplitude amplication $P_0$ will typically project onto many quantum states (i.e. the multiplicity of the $+1$ eigenvalue of $P_0$ is greater than $1$).